-If you’re experiencing persistent muscle numbness or pain, the physicians at the University Pain Medicine Center offer on-site diagnostic EMG testing at their offices in Englewood Cliffs, Monroe Township, Clark, Freehold, and Somerset, New Jersey.
+If you’re experiencing persistent muscle numbness or pain, the physicians at the University Pain Medicine Center offer on-site diagnostic EMG testing at their offices in Murray Hill, New York City, and throughout New Jersey.
 The medical team uses EMG testing to quickly diagnose the root cause of numbness, tingling, or frequent cramps in your muscles.
 To learn more about the diagnostic benefits of an EMG, call the University Pain Medicine Center, or request an appointment online today.

 This is a test of your muscles and nerves.
 It usually has two parts.
 One is a nerve conduction study.
 This measures how well electricity moves through your nerves.
 The second part is a needle electromyogram.
 It records the electrical signals your muscles make when you move them.
 The results can help your doctor find problems linked to certain disorders or conditions.

 Before the test, you may be given a hospital gown to wear.
 You lie on an exam table.
 For the nerve conduction study, some small, disc-shaped electrodes are taped on skin.
 Very low levels of electricity are sent through these electrodes.
 A computer measures how quickly the signals pass from one electrode to another.
 For the needle electromyogram, a special needle is placed into one of your muscles.
 You relax the muscle, and then you contract it.
 The needle measures how much electricity your muscle generates.
 The needle may be put in several different muscles during your test.
 Once test is completed, you can go home.
 Your muscles may feel tender for a few days.
 Your healthcare provider will study the results of your exam and will talk to you about them at a followup visit.

 Electromyography (EMG) is a diagnostic procedure to identify issues that affect your muscle health and nerve function.
 EMG testing can help the University Pain Medicine Center team confirm or rule out conditions like: